flyingwolfz/CCNN-CGH/README.md

   Holo-encoder is from:https://github.com/THUHoloLab/Holo-encoder

-  For pytorch version, refer to https://github.com/flyingwolfz/holoencoder-python-version
+  For pytorch version, we use https://github.com/flyingwolfz/holoencoder-python-version

 - Comparision with tensor holography